Takumi Nomura

-Takumi Nomura (野村 拓海, Nomura Takumi) is a Japanese badminton player from Miyagi Prefecture.
-He is a member of the Japanese National Team and plays for the Hitachi Information & Telecommunication Engineering team.
-He and his partner Yuichi Shimogami have won three International Challenge titles and were part of the Japanese team that won a bronze medal at the 2025 Asia Mixed Team Championships.
+Takumi Nomura (野村 拓海, Nomura Takumi) is a Japanese badminton player from Miyagi Prefecture who competes in men's doubles.
+A member of the Japanese National Team and Hitachi Information & Telecommunication Engineering team, he has partnered with Yuichi Shimogami since 2022.
+Together they have won three International Challenge titles.
+Nomura was part of the Japanese team that won a bronze medal at the 2025 Asia Mixed Team Championships and Japan's first men's team title at the 2026 Asia Team Championships.

 Career

 2017–2019

-In 2017, Nomura debuted internationally at the Osaka International, reaching the men's doubles semifinals with Yujiro Nishikawa.
-After a two-year hiatus, he returned to international competition in August 2019.
+Nomura made his international debut in 2017 at the Osaka International, where he reached the men's doubles semifinals with partner Yujiro Nishikawa.
+After a two-year break from international competition, he returned in August 2019.
 Partnering with Yoshiki Tsukamoto, he made his BWF World Tour debut at the Super 100 Akita Masters, where they were eliminated in the second round by former world champion Liu Cheng and his partner Huang Kaixiang.
 This was his only international tournament in 2019.

 2022

-Nomura returned to competition after another three-year absence, forming a new partnership with Yuichi Shimogami.
+After another three-year absence from international competition, Nomura returned in 2022 with a new partnership with Yuichi Shimogami.
 They reached the quarterfinals of the Mongolia International in August.
-The following month, they competed in two consecutive tournaments in Indonesia, reaching the quarterfinals of the Indonesia International Series and then winning their first international title at the Indonesia International Challenge.
+The following month, they competed in two consecutive tournaments in Indonesia, reaching the quarterfinals of the Indonesia International Series before winning their first international title at the Indonesia International Challenge.